3DCoded/Happy-Hare/Gcode-Preprocessing.md

 > [!NOTE]
 > * `MMU_CHECK_GATE TOOLS=` with empty string will be ignored by Happy Hare.<br>
-> * Any tool that was loaded prior to calling `MMU_CHECK_GATES` will be automatically restored at the end of the checking procedure.<br>
+> * Any tool that was loaded prior to calling `MMU_CHECK_GATE` will be automatically restored at the end of the checking procedure.<br>
 > * In the gcode snippet above we also pass in the slicer placeholder {initial_tool} because single color prints have no tool changes and thus `REFERENCED_TOOLS` (which counts `Tx` commands) will be empty.
 This code will ensure that `REFERENCED_TOOLS` will always contain the initial tool.

 ### Placeholder: `!colors!`